Articles on: Hugo AI Agent & Chatbot

 You can trigger workflows on all new conversations in 2 steps:

-2. Create scenarios starting with either New User Message or User Message Matches event blocks, and deploy them.
+2. Create workflows starting with either New User Message or User Message Matches event blocks, and deploy them.

-Your scenarios will now trigger anytime your users send a new messages (based of course on the configuration of your scenarios).
+Your workflows will now trigger anytime your users send a new messages (based of course on the configuration of your workflows).

 B. Starting workflows by selecting the "route to workflow" target